Ian Happ Player Props: Cubs vs. Blue Jays

-On Friday, Ian Happ (.462 slugging percentage in past 10 games, including three home runs) and the Chicago Cubs play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+On Saturday, Ian Happ (.513 slugging percentage in past 10 games, including three home runs) and the Chicago Cubs face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 3:07 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Mets.
+He strung together two hits (going 2-for-4) in his last appearance against the Blue Jays.

 Ian Happ Game Info & Props vs. the Blue Jays